pacifics/PassDao/README.md

 - FundDaoFor: to send Eth from the Funding smart contract to the Dao according to the set limits (if the funding is fueled).

-- Refund: to refund the amount that not funded the Dao.
+- Refund: to refund the amount that did not fund the Dao.

 =